 4) Post your videos on your Website and Landing Pages

 We have always understood the importance of video within your website, especially because you can control the user experience, unlike YouTube where you may be at their mercy.
 This hasn’t changed, and the most effective video marketing strategies create a shared relationship with these two platforms which becomes your baseline.
 So most of the time you are going to start by creating your video, uploading it to YouTube, and then sharing it on your website.

 Consistent branding and YouTube channel customization occur in 63% of the most effective business-oriented YouTube channels.
 61% also embed their YouTube content on their website.
 This is like having 2 doors to your office and gives people multiple ways to watch the same video.

 Enhancing your landing page design allows you to engage your audience more because visitors are 10x more likely to engage, embed, share, and comment on videos than blogs or social media posts.
 Engagement is key.
 Plus, YouTube is the 2nd largest search engine behind Google, and Google owns both of them, so there is a definite Search Engine Optimization (SEO) benefit!

 Similarly, your Landing pages are a digital storefront designed to push prospective customers through to your home page or your mailing list.
 Putting a video on the landing page creates an implicit call to action when customers click “Play” to view your pitch.
 It will keep their attention fixed on your content and make them more interested in your content.

-While YouTube is king, and your website is your face to the public, it’s time to see past them on to other platforms as well.
+While YouTube is a top-ranking platform, your website will need to gain an even larger reach.
 Not only can video no longer be contained just within your website and YouTube, but now it’s time to explore using that video content on multiple social media platforms in their native environment.

 Once you start creating marketing videos, you will be hooked by this exciting and efficient strategy.
-So, incorporate them into your marketing mix to take your small business to the next level.
+So, it’s a good idea to incorporate them into your marketing mix to take your small business to the next level.